omidmohajerani99/Hamming-code-7-4/README.md

 ## Hamming code(7,4): Encoding & decoding (correcting  any single-bit error) in python

 ### Objectives:
 Here we will give explanations about the history and coding and decoding (correction of an error) of Hamming(7,4) and we will also simulate a BSC channel that is capable of creating a noise in the transmitted codewords.
 We have also provided Python code at the end of each section.
-Finally, we have discussed an example for a better understanding.
+Finally, we have discussed an example for better understanding.

 ---